Minimum service legislation ‘could provoke further conflict’, MPs warned

 “If we do not have that, one of the unintended consequences would be further conflict or stress between the relationship.”

-Tom Joyner, managing director of Cross Country Trains, told the MPs he had not been lobbying the government to bring forward legislation on minimum levels of service.
+Tom Joyner, managing director of Cross Country Trains, told the MPs he has not been lobbying the Government to bring forward legislation on minimum levels of service.

-The Strikes (Minimum Service Levels) Bill is set to be debated in the House of Lords today.
+The Strikes (Minimum Service Levels) Bill is set to be debated in the House of Lords on Wednesday.

 “This draconian legislation would mean that when workers democratically vote to strike, they could be forced to work and sacked if they don’t comply.”

-Mick Lynch, general secretary of the Rail, Maritime and Transport union (RMT) told the committee he believed the law would be a “disaster.”
+Mick Lynch, general secretary of the Rail, Maritime and Transport (RMT) union, told the committee he believes the law would be a “disaster”.

 Critical workers such as signallers and train drivers would be “conscripted” to work even if they voted legally to strike, he said.